jsalerno/src.challenge/doc/readme.txt

 All runtime exceptions are propagated or explicit Runtime exceptions are thrown (no Exception class hierarchies have been designed) when contraints are broken or conditions are unmet.

-(Integration) TEST CASES via HTTP REST calls:
+TEST CASES via MockMvc REST calls: coverage of most of the entity lifecycle events

-WIP ....